ENux-Distro/ENux/README.md

 - Includes install-xfce, a wrapper that installs XFCE accordingly, Start-XFCE to start xfce accordingly, and nm-tui to configure networking
 - Includes musl alongside of glibc

+### ENux 6.0.1

+- Switched from a CLI installer to a TUI installer.
+- **Note, ENux development will slow down.
+Go to https://github.com/ENux-Distro/ENux/blob/main/ABOUT-NEXTYEAR.md for more information**

 ## Historic Versions of ENux

 ### ENux Pre-Prototype 1.0